alicelawrence2021/reef-fish-sysmap/README.md

 - Re-organising and visualising the data --> new categories will reduce effort needed for metadata extraction

 ### New tools: ###

 Implement some of new tools learned about during workshop:

-- Colandr app - open access machine learning for conducting systematic reviews (use for location data etc)
+- Colandr app - machine learning for text mining articles (use for location data etc)

 - Environmental evidence database - interactive database of systematic maps

 - WWF Marine Ecoregions GIS database - data download for use in R

 - Contact with Samantha Cheng at American Museum of Natural History (systematic mapping experience)

 ### Next steps: ###